stefanfoulis/deis.io/_posts/2014-03-27-reverse-proxy-showdown.md

 as well as most of their external dependencies.
 It makes dependency management for third party modules a lot easier than bundling it yourself.

-## To be Continued
+## To be Continued...

-Our next blog post will look into the different proxies presented to us, as well as a proof of concept that is containerized using Docker, dynamic configuration from [etcd][3], and advanced templating features from [confd][4].
+Our next blog post will look into a proof of concept that is containerized using Docker, dynamic configuration from [etcd][3], and advanced templating features from [confd][4].

 [1]: http://sosedoff.com/2012/06/11/dynamic-nginx-upstreams-with-lua-and-redis.html
 [2]: http://www.kegel.com/c10k.html